bepasty/bepasty-server/docs/source/rest.rst

     *Complete*
         True if the file upload is completed.
 False if it isn't *Locked*
-        Wether the file is locked or not.
+        Whether the file is locked or not.
     *Hash*
         The sha256 hash of the file uploaded.
 Calculated by the server.
     *Type*